ConnectedSystems/ihacres_nim/primer.md

  - rounded boxes represent functions
  - blue boxes represent input factors
  - green functions indicate those relevant to the non-linear loss module
- - beige functions is the relevant unit hydrograph function
+ - the beige function is the relevant unit hydrograph function

-Use of any component function may be replaced with an equivalent, for example, `calc_ft_interim_cmd` may be replaced by any other `calc_*_interim_cmd` function, so long as the correct parameters are passed in.
+Use of any component function may be replaced with an equivalent.
+For example, `calc_ft_interim_cmd` may be replaced by any other `calc_*_interim_cmd` function, so long as the correct parameters are passed in.
 See [documentation](https://connectedsystems.github.io/ihacres_nim/ihacres.html) for details.

-An example, in the procedural style, is shown below in the Python language:
+An example, in the procedural style, is shown below for the Python language:

 ```python
 from ctypes import cdll